Thadzy/Thadzy-Obsidian/Absolute Convergence.md

 $\Sigma |a_n|$ => D, $\Sigma a_n$ => D "Divergent"
 ## Step
 1. Like the direct comparison test
-2. Apply the ratio test etc.
+2. Apply the ratio test etc.## Introduction